- With assistance from a nurse: Arctic Cold Caps

 In theory, by preserving your hair follicles, you may be able to thwart significant subsequent hair loss.
 However, it’s still possible that you’ll shed some hair.
 The purpose isn’t to prevent all hair loss — rather, it’s to prevent more noticeable, widespread hair loss.

-The efficacy of cold caps is believed to range from 10 to 100 percent.
+The exact efficacy of cold caps is unclear, and is believed to range anywhere from 10% to 100%.

 While the technology has been used in some form since the 1970s, researchers are still determining when cold caps might work best.